RoqaiaMohammad-AI/RoqaiaMohammad-AI/README.md

   <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" alt="HTML5">
 </p>

-كما أعمل على تطوير أنظمة داخلية للمؤسسات (Intranet & Admin Platforms) تشمل الحضور، الرواتب، المستخدمين، والصلاحيات.
+I also build internal enterprise platforms (Intranet & Admin Systems) that manage attendance, payroll, users, and permissions.

-📊 أهتم بمجال الذكاء الاصطناعي، وأشتغل على تحليل البيانات باستخدام خوارزميات التعلم الآلي والذكاء الاصطناعي، بهدف استخراج الأنماط وتقديم حلول ذكية تدعم اتخاذ القرار.
+📊 I'm passionate about artificial intelligence and work on data analysis using machine learning and AI algorithms to uncover patterns and deliver smart, decision-supporting solutions.

 ---

-<h3>خبرتي </h3>
+<h3>My Experience</h3>

 I'm a versatile developer with experience in building web platforms.
 I prioritize accessibility, performance, and writing secure, maintainable, and robust code.
 I also enjoy helping others and collaborating whenever possible.
-I love open source because contributing, supporting, and giving back to the community not only benefits others but also helps me.
+I love open source because contributing, supporting, and giving back to the community not only benefits others but also helps me grow.

 ---